 Experience the chilling sounds of the wolf call as our naturalists talk to our pack and share interesting facts about socialization and behaviors.

+NASA’s 21st-century ARTEMIS program is the next generation of missions to explore the Universe.
 The program is followed by a brief tour of the current night sky.

 HIKING & BIKING

 Bays Mountain Park features 39 miles of beautiful hiking trails that cover most of the 3,750 acres of the park, with over 32 miles of trails approved for mountain biking.

 PROGRAMS & EVENTS

 Bays Mountain Park has daily events and programs including nature programs, planetarium programs and special events.
 Check out our calendars to find your adventure!

 Bays Mountain Park staff and volunteers offer programs for school groups from kindergarten through high school level.
 These programs are offered Tuesday through Friday, September through May.